what is the best natural

 In this article, I am summarizing the different treatment options for depression and anxiety, focusing on natural treatments for depression and anxiety, and

 This article gives an overview of different treatment options for depression and anxiety, focusing on natural treatments for depression and anxiety.
 What are the conventional options?
 What are natural, naturopathic, alternative, complimentary, functional, integrative treatment options?

 Then I will detail what I found in my own experience of over 40 years in healthcare - and as a mental health "patient" and "thriver" myself, to be the BEST treatment for depression and anxiety.

 Most people who feel depressed and anxious see their family doctor first.
 And this is a good thing, as physical illnesses like thyroid disease, infections, anemia and others can cause symptoms that can easily be confused with depression and/or anxiety as well as can have many other root causes.

-Sometimes, patients are referred to a psychiatrist, which often means even more medications and many patients feel more and more in a "zombie" like state of altered feeling.
+Sometimes, patients are referred to a psychiatrist, which often means even more medications and many patients feel more and more that they are in a "zombie" like state of altered feeling.